Chapter 3 : how can i

 She smiles and waves at him.
 When she turns, her smile fades and when she is out of sight, she runs up the stairs.

-She realizes she has eaten too much.
+She realises she has eaten too much.
 Luckily, the dorm is empty.

 She shuts the bathroom door behind her and casts a silencing charm on the room just in case.